BCLibraries/bc-libraries-site/content/news/exhibits/burns-2017-04-JaneJacobs.md

 Date: 2017-04-03 01:01
 Date_range: April 10 - June 23, 2017
-Title: Dark Age Ahead or Systems of Survial?
+Title: Dark Age Ahead or Systems of Survival?
 Subtitle: Jane Jacobs and the Ethics of Economies
 Sponsor: Sponsored by the Boston College Libraries
 Location: burns